qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The workarounds:

 - The contagious borrow issue is unfriendly to abstrations that work with references.
-So one solution is to **remove abstraction**, or **redesign abstraction to avoid contagious borrow issue** ([refactor at the most inconvenient times](https://loglog.games/blog/leaving-rust-gamedev/#once-you-get-good-at-rust-all-of-these-problems-will-go-away)).
+So one solution is to **remove abstraction**.
+Another solution is to **redesign abstraction to avoid contagious borrow issue** ([refactor at the most inconvenient times](https://loglog.games/blog/leaving-rust-gamedev/#once-you-get-good-at-rust-all-of-these-problems-will-go-away)).
 - Use ID/handle to replace reference.
 - Other workarounds like `Arc<QCell<>>` `Arc<RwLock<>>`, etc.
 - **Avoid mutation** or **defer mutation**: